nuspell/nuspell.verification/README.md

 This is useful for automated verification testing in .e.g.
 CI.
 Note that the download, extract and compress actions are only needed once so that the data needed for the tests can be stored in this repository.

+# Other

+All typical processing times here are from an i7-10510U CPU @ 1.80GHz.